JorgenEvens/node-ddns-server/README.md

 A DNS server that allows you to host your own dyndns domain.
 With a RESTful OAuth2 API.

+# Client implementation

+A client written in Go is available at [https://github.com/JorgenEvens/ddns-client](https://github.com/JorgenEvens/ddns-client)

 # Installing

 ```